Estimate Time8 min

 An opportunity to manage risk

 To explore the potential risk management benefits of alternative asset classes, we examined performance in years when public equity returns were poor.
 We found that during these years of poor U.S. equity returns, all of the traditional asset classes experienced negative returns.
 Among the alternatives categories, we found that managed futures experienced the best returns overall, at 6.9%.
-Private real estate, direct lending, macro, and equity-generalist also generated positive returns.
+Private real estate, direct lending, and macro also generated positive returns.

 A means of improving diversification

-To understand the diversification benefits of alternatives within a portfolio context, we explored historical return correlations across asset classes between 2005 and 2022.
+To understand the diversification benefits of alternatives within a portfolio context, we analyzed the average historical correlations of each category with the other 17 asset classes from 2005 through 2023.
 Among the alternatives we studied, managed futures exhibited negative correlation with other asset categories, while macro, private real estate, and venture capital also exhibited diversifying characteristics in a multi-asset class portfolio context.

 Consider your needs as an investor